Funded by

 The Lembata Island community has a traditional ecological knowledge system known as “Muro,” which manages coastal and marine resources through customary social practices.
 Muro aims to achieve community food security by regulating resource use through a scheduled open-close mechanism.
 Ecologically, Muro plays an important role in conserving marine life and supporting ecosystems, including coral reefs, seagrass beds, and mangrove forests.
 The system controls access to fisheries resources and serves as a governance framework that regulates institutions, social roles, prohibition rules, and customary law enforcement mechanisms.
 In addition, Muro bridges traditional and modern governance approaches through formal and informal interactions, and provides local solutions for climate change adaptation and mitigation through community-based customary governance.

-In response to this situation, Penabulu and Barakat will initiate a project to promote the revitalization of Muro as a sustainable solution in managing the Lembata marine area.
+In response to this situation, Penabulu will initiate a project to promote the revitalization of Muro as a sustainable solution in managing the Lembata marine area.
 The project aims to formalize Muro as a locally-based solution, strengthen community participation, and advocate for the development of Locally Managed Marine Areas.
 The initiative will also empower fishermen, both men and women.
 This is done to restore ecological balance while addressing the social and economic challenges of climate change.

 Funding